USS Stewart (DD-224): Between the wars

 Between 1924 and 1928, there were outbreaks of anti-foreign disturbances at Shanghai and Canton.
 Stewart transported marines to Shanghai in January 1925, and during the next years, spent periods augmenting the normal gunboat patrols on the Yangtze River and on the coast near Canton.
-Further outbreaks of unrest on cites on the Yangtze in September 1926, associated with the Northern Expedition of the Kuomintang led to Stewart being ordered upriver, and on 5 September, she was on passage between Shanghai and Hankou with the destroyer Pope when the two destroyers were fire on from the shore, with two men aboard Stewart slightly wounded.
+Further outbreaks of unrest on cites on the Yangtze in September 1926, associated with the Northern Expedition of the Kuomintang led to Stewart being ordered upriver, and on 5 September, she was on passage between Shanghai and Hankou with the destroyer Pope when the two destroyers were fired on from the shore, with two men aboard Stewart slightly wounded.
 The two American destroyers did not return fire on this occasion.
 It was reported that all foreign steamers entering or leaving Hankou were being fired on by Kuomintang forces.
-On 10 September, Stewart and the gunboat Palos and the minesweeper Pigeon when they came under rifle and artillery fire.
+On 10 September, Stewart was sailing with the gunboat Palos and the minesweeper Pigeon when they came under rifle and artillery fire.
 This time, Stewart returned fire with rifles, machine guns and one 4-inch shell, which stopped the fire from shore.

 On 18 February 1927, Stewart and the destroyer Paul Jones left Manila to search for the Elkton, a US merchant ship that had gone missing after leaving Iloilo on 9 February bound for New York with a cargo of sugar and coconut oil.
 The search, which was joined by the destroyers William B. Preston and Sicard on 20 February, was abandoned on 24 February, with nothing being found.
 Stewart was at Shanghai on 24 March 1927 when National Revolutionary Army troops attacked foreigners in the Nanking incident.
 For the next few months, the destroyer remained on the Yangtze, being based at Wuhu, Nanking, Shanghai, and Chenglin.
 On 27 March Stewart was on the way to Wuhu, when she was fired on, wounding three crewmen.
 Stewart was in collision with the merchant ship SS Luen Ho while on passage down the Yangtze on 5 November 1927, with the destroyer suffering a dented side.
 She remained in Chinese waters until 14 January 1928.